 The contract will be passed on to your lending institution who will organise a valuation.

 You may need to have a Building and Pest Inspection done.
-Some states, the seller is required to do this and have a report available for the buyer.
-Other states, it is up to the buyer to conduct their own.
+In some states, the seller is required to do this and have a report available for the buyer.
+In other states, it is up to the buyer to conduct their own.
 This is something you should arrange.
 Do not accept one referred by the Agent.
 Ask around your social circle for a recommendation.
 Make sure you are in attendance for the inspection.
 You can speak directly to the Inspector and ask his opinion on any areas of concern.
 If significant issues are revealed from the inspection, you can walk away or re-negotiate the sale price.